smartdevicelink/sdl_server/documentation/guides/docs/Getting Started/index.md

 git clone https://github.com/smartdevicelink/sdl_server.git
 ```

-Once cloned, navigate to the repository's root directory and use npm to install the server's depencies.
+Once cloned, navigate to the repository's root directory and use npm to install the server's dependencies.
 ```
 cd sdl_server && npm install
 ```